Where to Find Replicas of Egyptian Swords (for under US$300)…

 According to the archeological record, the Egyptians did not actually use swords very much at all - at least not for military purposes (though longish daggers/shortish swords were fairly common in civilian and political life).

-However, the major exception to this rule were the Egyptian swords known as the Khopesh - the cruelly curved sickle sword adopted from the Canaanites, which was used to execute en-masse their enemies, as an infantry weapon and also as a symbol of the authority of their nobles.
+However, the major exception to this rule were the Egyptian swords known as the Khopesh - the cruelly curved sickle sword adopted from the Canaanites, which was used to execute en-masse their enemies, as an infantry weapon and also as a symbol of the authority of their nobles and even the Pharaoh himself.

-While they weren't easy to find, I've managed to track down a couple of rare fully functional replicas from Deepeeka.
+While they weren't easy to find, over the years I've managed to track down a few of rare carbon steel blade replicas made by Indian based sword maker Deepeeka.

 P.S.
-Since quite a few people have asked me about it in the past who are just looking for REALLY cheap Egyptian Swords for display purposes only, there's one for $19.95 HERE at Kult of Athena.
-It's not amazing looking, and doesn't even come close to any of the others shown here so far, but it's ok for an ornamental Khopesh style sword...
+Since quite a few people have asked me about it in the past who are just looking for REALLY cheap Egyptian Swords for display purposes only, there's one for $24.95 HERE at Kult of Athena.
+It's not amazing looking, and doesn't even come close to any of the others shown here so far, but it's ok for a REALLY cheap ornamental Khopesh style sword (though I think that the Deepeeka Khopesh is on the whole much better value)...